0x14d/PDPK/README.md

 All the code regarding configuration is located in `data_provider/synthetic_data_generation/config` and `data_provider/knowledge_graphs/config/knowledge_graph_generator_config.py`.
 The configuration of the synthetic data generator can be split into two parts:

-- Basic configuration like process parameters or quality features
+- Basic configuration like process parameters or quality characteristics
 - Module-specific configurations (one configuration for each module)

 The complete configuration of a synthetic data generator is bundled into the `SdgConfig` class which is located in `data_provider/synthetic_data_generation/config/sdg_config.py`.